-The California Highway Patrol revealed that a Watsonville, Calif. school bus driver allegedly lied about what happened in a crash he caused in April, reports KSBW.
+The California Highway Patrol revealed that a Watsonville, Calif. school bus driver in northern Calif. allegedly lied about what happened in a crash he caused in April, reports KSBW.

 While live wires were dangling around the bus, Valenzuela had the 34 students on board disembark via a side door before law enforcement or emergency personal arrived.
 CHP confirmed that was a dangerous move.